Introduction

 Prerequisites

-- An active instance of Terraform Enterprise or an HCP Terraform account.
+- Have an active instance of Terraform Enterprise or an HCP Terraform account.

-- Access to your current state file (e.g., locally, Amazon S3, Azure Storage).
+- Confirm you have access to your current state file (e.g., locally, Amazon S3, Azure Storage).

-- Access to the VCS repository containing the Terraform configuration (e.g., GitHub, GitLab, Bitbucket).
+- Confirm you have access to the VCS repository containing the Terraform configuration (e.g., GitHub, GitLab, Bitbucket).

-- Permissions to connect your VCS provider to an external application.
+- Verify you have permissions to connect your VCS provider to an external application.
 For more information, refer to the Configure Workspace VCS Connections documentation.

 - If module sources are hosted in a private VCS repository, you must configure authentication with SSH keys.

-- A local clone of the repository containing your Terraform configuration.
+- Create a local clone of the repository containing your Terraform configuration.

-$ terraform initto connect to your current backend. - Confirm your configuration and infrastructure is synchronized by running
+terraform initto connect to your current backend. - Confirm your configuration and infrastructure are synchronized by running

 Procedure